vickicello/100-days-of-code/log.md

 It was fun circling back to Bootstrap and not being so scared about it this time.
 I'm excited to work with it and understand it on a deeper level.

 **Link(s) to work**
-Not going to provide explicitly, but you can se on my Github :)
+Not going to provide explicitly, but you can see on my Github :)

 ### Day 52: February 22, 2019